iamaditya/CodeFlow-Coding-Buddy/README.md

 ## Developers

-This project was developed by two experienced developers:
+This project was developed by two motivated students:
 - Aditya Sharma (20BCS3512)
 - Yuvraj Singh (20BCS3527)